VimsecAu/kb/m365/baselines/aad.md

 ### Licence Requirements

-- An Azure subscription may be required to send logs to an external system, such as the company's Security Information and Event Management (SIEM).
+- An Azure subscription may be required to send logs to an external system, such as the organisation's Security Information and Event Management (SIEM).

 ### Implementation